srinivas-w/DevDataProducts/Assignment1/MYApp/Detail.md

 Data Source: http://rebrickable.com/downloads
 Note: Since I didn't use the API to collect data, the current data might not be 100% accurate.

-About author: SRINIVAS REDDY T
+About author: SRINIVAS REDDY T.